heypr/MythicInventories/README.md

 The `lore` option is for setting the lore of the item.
 It is optional.
 ---
-The `gui` option is for setting whether all items in the inventory can be picked up and manipulated.
-It is `true` by default.
-Do note, that enabling this option will *not* allow players to modify anything in the inventory unless explicitly set through the `interactable` option (see below).
----
 The `fill_item` option is for items that need to fill the inventory.
 It is `false` by default, and is optional.
 Please note that only one item can be a fill item.
 ---